-Bay Area Native Diane Dwyer is the weekend anchor for NBC Bay Area News.
+Bay Area native Diane Dwyer is a special projects reporter for NBC Bay Area News.

-Diane has won several awards including: Emmy, Associated Press, New York Film Festival and Bay Area Society of Professional Journalist awards.
+Diane brings 25 years of Bay Area reporting and anchoring experience to NBC Bay Area.
+She has covered everything from presidential inaugurations and Olympic Games to the Oakland Hills Fire in 1991 and the SF Giants winning the World Series.
+She has won several awards including: Emmy, Associated Press, New York Film Festival and Bay Area Society of Professional Journalist awards.

-Diane is involved with a number of non-profits in the Bay Area, including: the Summit Bank Foundation in Oakland (which helps send high school students in Oakland to college), Rebuilding Together Peninsula, Asian American Donor Program, Philippine International Aide, German Shepherd Rescue and several others.
+Diane is involved with a number of other non-profits in the Bay Area, including: the Summit Bank Foundation in Oakland (sending disadvantaged high school students in Oakland to college), Rebuilding Together Peninsula, Asian American Donor Program, Philippine International Aide, German Shepherd Rescue and several others.

 She also made a surprise appearance on the Colbert Report in 2010 as the comedian took a clip from a recent newscast for a bit on unpaid interns.